vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - matrix.vmst.io

 When possible we will run these in a highly available way, behind our security systems and load balancers, on redundant backend nodes.

+There are two virtual machines (Uhura and Rand) with 2 vCPU and 4 GB of memory each.

 ### Fling Components